ProductCenter

 ProductCenter is a commercial software product, that is an integrated suite of Product Lifecycle Management (PLM) software for managing product data.
-The software was engineered for the Microsoft Windows and UNIX operating systems.
+The software was engineered for the Microsoft Windows operating system.
 Along with core applications, it includes localized and web-based services.
 ProductCenter is suited for managing various types of CAx data, but it can be used for many forms of data management and product management.

 History

-ProductCenter is owned, supported and maintained by SofTech Group Inc. In the early 1990s ProductCenter was one of the earliest PDM/PLM engineering software programs known as CMS.
+ProductCenter is owned, supported and maintained by Essig PLM.
+In the early 1990s ProductCenter was one of the earliest PDM/PLM engineering software programs known as CMS.
 CMS was developed by Workgroup Technology Corporation (WTC) and was the first independent PDM/PLM solution to integrate with Pro/ENGINEER and Myriad.
 In 1996 WTC's CMS software program was renamed to what is currently known as ProductCenter.